New USDA "Smart Snacks in School" Policy

 The new 'Smart Snacks in School' nutrition standards can be found by clicking on the following link USDA's Smart Snacks in School Flyer.

 The new USDA 'Nutrition Standards for All Foods Sold in School' will affect fundraising of all food items sold on campus during the school day.
-For the upcoming school year, SY 2014-2015, schools will be allowed to have fundraisers as long as the fundraisers adhere to the federal Competitive Rule (i.e. Smart Snacks) requirements.
+Schools will be allowed to have fundraisers as long as the fundraisers adhere to the federal Competitive Rule (i.e. Smart Snacks) requirements.
 Food items that do not meet the Competitive Rule requirements must be sold outside of the school day.
 The following are additional examples of allowable fundraisers:

 - Any non-food items